nayeemmz/MSML605/Projects/baseball/readme.md

 #### Problem 3

 Write code to produce plots that specifically show at least one of the statements you made in Question 1.
-For example, if you make a statement that there is a trend for payrolls to decrease over time, make a plot of a statistic for central tendency (e.g., mean payroll) vs. time to show that specficially.
+For example, if you make a statement that there is a trend for payrolls to decrease over time, make a plot of a statistic for central tendency (e.g., mean payroll) vs. time to show that specifically.

 ### Correlation between payroll and winning percentage